-There was also a control tower, where we had an electronic operated turning target system in operation on the centre range, this was the only electronic target system of its kind in operation within practical shooting in Australia at that time.
-The control tower was given the name of “Pockets Perch” , aptly named after one of our founding and most colourful members.
+The original PVPC range was located on Sydney Road, Gnangara and was situated within the pine plantations.
+The club facilities were modest and served the members very well for nearly 20 years.
+They included three ranges, a clubhouse, toilet block and it even had a control tower.
+The tower was used to coordinate the electronic operated turning target system on the centre range.
+At the time, PVPC had the only electronic target system of its kind in operation within practical shooting in Australia.
+The control tower was given the name of “Pockets Perch” , aptly named after one of its founding and most colourful members.